 - The invertebrate and plant diversity in the sanctuary is also very high

 To exploit the research activities, the field centre provides accommodation for a maximum of 60 people, catering, and other facilities contained in three main buildings.
-This is the permanent home of the manager, research assistants and housekeeping staff, as well as of various students and volunteers.
+This is the permanent home of the operations manager, research officers, field assistants and housekeeping staff, as well as of various students and volunteers.

 Main administration building

-- Large teaching/lecture area equipped with a white screen, a LCD projector and 30 chairs
+- Large teaching/lecture area equipped with a white screen, an LCD projector and 30 chairs

 - Small laboratory equipped with microscopes, a centrifuge and an oven